Embed Spotter

 });

-Optional configuration controls for embed viewπŸ”—
+Configuration controls for embed view (Optional)🔗

 The embed package for Spotter includes the additional configuration flags to customize the Spotter interface.
+For example, you can hide or disable data source selection using the hideSourceSelection and disableSourceSelection

 The following code sample sets the locale to English (United Kingdom) and enables viewing Spotter feature limitations.